ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 >
 > Remember to replace the value `YOURSERVERNAME` with your actual server name as mentioned further above.

-## Step 1.5 - Run playbooks to enable log forwarding
+## 2.1.5 Run playbooks to enable log forwarding

 Run the full playbook to add both log sources to QRadar: